 In the SEEBURGER blog post „SEEOocta-Organisational structures – Business Process Reengineering (BPR) Part 1“ we looked at business process reengineering (BPR) to restructure business processes with the goal of increasing efficiency and flexibility.
 BPR is an instrument to enable you to react quicker to future customer requirements and market changes.
 By using new communication and information media, companies are able to change their organisational structure at any time and to develop further.
 In this post, we will illustrate how business process reengineering can be used as a radical way to restructure your organisation.

-The SEEOcta blog series explores the topic of project management from eight different perspectives.
+The SEEOcta blog series highlights the eight most important perspectives for successful project management.
 Discover all the areas you need to consider when planning digitalisation and integration projects in your company.
 Armed with the ideas and knowledge in the articles, you will have a solid foundation for planning your IT project and a guide to help you ensure that no one gets left behind.

 Business Process Reengineering: a brand-new start